top of page

 Recess Time x c o o p

-As the programmer of Practice Tuckshop, I curate and create programmes for the f&b space located within the premises of a conserved shophouse in Singapore.
+As the programmer of Practice Tuckshop, I curate and create programmes for the arts space + kitchen located within the premises of a conserved shophouse in Singapore.
 All programmes, including the running of the space, consistently integrates green practices.

 Practice Tuckshop is a key initiative of The Theatre Practice (Practice).

-Ang Xiao Ting, Joey Cheng, Sim Xin Yi, Leslie Choo
+Tuckshop Guniangs: Ang Xiao Ting, Joey Cheng, Sim Xin Yi, Leslie Choo, Ronice Ho

 2023TS_annual report-EL19.jpg